wymeditor/wymeditor/README.md

 WYMeditor should work with jQuery 1.2.x and up, although using a later jQuery version is preferred.

-Now, get you a textarea prepared:
+Now, prepare yourself a textarea:

     <textarea class="wymeditor"><p>Hello, World!</p></textarea>
     <input type="submit" class="wymupdate" />